-On behalf of Law Offices of Derrick E. George, P.C. posted in Law on Wednesday, October 25, 2017.
+On behalf of George Law, posted in Law on Wednesday, October 25, 2017.

 The Detroit News - Democrat Andy Levin, a former state official and son of Congressman Sandy Levin, confirmed Tuesday he is seriously considering a run for Michigan governor and is nearing a decision on a possible campaign.